-If you have one irresponsible tenant, their single problem can easily blow up and trigger problems for your other tenants, i.e.: a shower, tub, or dishwasher leaking into other unit(s) damaging the flooring.
+If you have one irresponsible tenant, their single problem can easily blow up and trigger additional problems for your other tenants.
+This would include a shower, tub, or dishwasher leaking into other unit(s) damaging the flooring.

 If the thought of actively managing a building frightens you consider using a property manager which is usually an expense of 10 percent of the monthly rental income.

 Currently, there are no mortgage loans that offer 5% down for a 3-4 unit property.
 Although, with an FHA mortgage, a 3 1/2 percent down payment may be possible if the rents meet the self-sufficiency test.